Awesomeness (company): 2013–2018: DreamWorks and Verizon

-2018–present: Viacom/ViacomCBS/Paramount Global-ownership
+2018–2025: Viacom/Paramount and Paramount Skydance

 After a struggled launch and performance below expectations, Verizon shut down go90 in July 2018.
 Digiday reported that Verizon's content investments with AwesomenessTV had accounted for approximately 40% of the studio's revenue, which led to concerns over how the company would run without this backing.
-As NBCUniversal's parent company Comcast competed directly with Verizon, the two companies were unwilling to be in a joint venture with each other.
-The two companies had also become disinterested in the venture, as the exits of Brian Robbins and DWA CEO Jeffrey Katzenberg had lessened the appeal of the venture to Verizon, while Comcast did not think that the company was one of DWA's core assets, or fit alongside its other digital media investments (such as BuzzFeed).
+The acquisition of DWA by Universal Pictures led to animosity within the venture, as its stake was now owned by Verizon competitor Comcast.
+The two companies had also become uninterested in the venture, as the exits of Brian Robbins and DWA CEO Jeffrey Katzenberg had lessened the appeal of the venture to Verizon, while Comcast did not think that the company was one of DWA's core assets, or fit alongside its other digital media investments (such as BuzzFeed).
 The company had planned a downsizing under its new CEO Jordan Levin.

 On July 25, 2018, Viacom announced that it was in talks to acquire AwesomenessTV for a fraction of the company's $650 million valuation in 2016.
 Two days later, on July 27, Viacom officially announced the purchase, with a valuation initially reported to be $25 million plus the assumption of debt, but later $50 million.
-Operations of DreamWorksTV were taken over by NBCUniversal Direct-to-Consumer and Digital Enterprises after the purchase.
+Operations of DreamWorksTV were taken in-house by NBCUniversal Direct-to-Consumer and Digital Enterprises after the purchase.
 Jordan Levin left his position as CEO following the acquisition.

-Since the sale, the studio has operated under Viacom Digital Studios and has focused more on productions for subscription video on-demand platforms such as Hulu and Netflix, such as the film To All the Boys I've Loved Before, and PEN15—which was nominated for Outstanding Writing for a Comedy Series at the 71st Primetime Emmy Awards.
-The company has referred to itself as a "studio of Gen-Z".
+Since the sale, the studio has shortened its name to Awesomeness, and has operated under Viacom Digital Studios.
+It has focused on productions for subscription video on-demand platforms such as Hulu, Netflix, and Paramount+ that target a generation Z audience, such as the Netflix film To All the Boys I've Loved Before, and Hulu original series PEN15—which was nominated for Outstanding Comedy Series at the 73rd Primetime Emmy Awards.
+Viacom also launched an Awesomeness-branded channel on Pluto TV after acquiring the service in early-2019.